AI Supply Chain Attacks: The Supply Chain Is the Surface

 What Actually Helps

 Monitor outbound network requests.
-The credential stealer exfiltrated data via HTTPS POST to models.litellm.cloud, a domain registered 24 hours before the attack.
+The credential stealer exfiltrated data via HTTPS POST to models.litellm.cloud, a domain the attackers registered 24 hours before the attack.
 Egress monitoring that flags requests to newly registered domains would have caught this.
 My own hook system blocks outbound requests to domains not on an allowlist, the same pattern that would have intercepted this exfiltration.14

 I learned the same lesson in production the hard way.
-A trusted Cloudflare cache purge path fired an authorized API call and still produced the wrong outcome because the surrounding guardrails were too loose.
+A trusted Cloudflare cache purge path fired a fully authorized API call and still produced the wrong outcome because the surrounding guardrails were too loose.
 That failure pushed me to add destructive-action approvals and preflight hooks around high-impact operations, not just domain allowlists.

 Use lock files.
-FutureSearch’s analysis found that downloads via uv (which uses lock files) were far less likely to install the compromised version than downloads via pip (which resolves to latest).
+FutureSearch’s analysis showed that uv users (who rely on lock files) rarely pulled the compromised version, while pip users (who resolve to latest) pulled it constantly.
 Lock files are not a complete defense, but they prevent the most common exposure: an unpinned >= version constraint silently upgrading to a compromised release.4

 The Uncomfortable Implication